GalsenDev221/made.in.senegal/README.md

 - **[Waxtane](https://github.com/MedouneSGB/Waxtane)** - The Wolof the simple way ?!
 Waxtane is a collection of discussion phrases in Wolof, French and English. **by [@MedouneSGB](https://github.com/MedouneSGB)**
 - **[Windows PGSQL Auto Backuper](https://gist.github.com/orbitturner/edaca12b34baf4e293781055cc3816a4)** - This is a batch script to backup the database using PostgreSQL backup utility "pg_dump".
 You can add this script to the Windows Task Scheduler and define your custom backup routine. **by [@orbitturner](https://github.com/orbitturner)**
+- **[Wolof IA](https://github.com/Dar-rius/Wolof_IA)** - A web application to train machine learning models to understand messages in Wolof in order to categorize them thanks to the labeling messages entered by visitors in the application. **by [Dar-rius](https://github.com/Dar-rius)**

 ## <a name="X"> </a>X